 Fortunately, I can remove many of the excuses we too often hear: “We don’t have the tools and those we have are too hard to use!”
 Thanks to the Dynatrace Executive Management Team who — after listening to convincing arguments from my colleague Reinhard Brandstaedter and myself — agreed to make Dynatrace App Mon & UEM available free to everyone on the “Left Side” of the continuous delivery pipeline.
 Here’s the official announcement that was made at the Dynatrace PERFORM 2015 User Conference.

-There are also video tutorials posted on YouTube, and multiple blogs, regarding well-known quality, performance and scalability problem patterns.
+There are also video tutorials posted on YouTube.

 What does “free” really mean to Dev, Test & Business?